dozjs/doz/documentation/index.md

 ---

 ### Inline style
-Doz provide since 1.3.4 version a method called `style` that allows you of transform an object to inline style:
+Doz provide since 1.3.4 version a method called `style` that allows you to transform an object to inline style string.

 ```javascript